-- Receive the required number of clock hours of training. - Complete graduation map worksheet requirements. - For a student to meet state requirements, all practical worksheets must be completed. - 4 Complete the Final Phase worksheet. - 5 Satisfactorily pass final written and practical exams. - 6 Complete the required Milady theory hours and pass all written Milady theory exams. - Pay all tuition costs or make satisfactory arrangements for payment of all monies owed to the school. - Upon graduation the student will receive a certificate of completion.
+- Receive the required number of clock hours of training. - For a student to meet state requirements, all clinic practical worksheets must be completed in their entirety. - 3 Satisfactorily pass written and practical exams. - 4 Complete the required Milady theory hours. - Pay all tuition costs or make satisfactory arrangements for payment of all monies owed to the school.